rust-lang/book/nostarch/frontmatter.md

 ## Preface

-This version of the text assumes you’re using Rust 1.62.0 (released 2022-06-30) or later with `edition="2021"` in *Cargo.toml* of all projects to configure them to use Rust 2021 edition idioms.
+This version of the text assumes you’re using Rust 1.62.0 (released 2022-06-30) or later with `edition="2021"` in the *Cargo.toml* file of all projects to configure them to use Rust 2021 edition idioms.
 See “Installation” on page XX for instructions on installing or updating Rust, and see Appendix E for information on editions.

 The 2021 edition of the Rust language includes a number of improvements that make Rust more ergonomic and that correct some inconsistencies.
 On top of a